Gajasurve/Veena/README.md

+Add Mobile Number in the Chakra.js to whom you want this to be sent everyday at 4 AM Automatically from your whatsapp.

 Use node to run Chakra js.
 Scan the qr on terminal and whatsapp session stays signedin unless kicked off from mobile device.

 This is a small WhatsApp bot I built for myself — to start my mornings and focusing on surviving the day.